 - Undefined Fantastic Object brings us the Cheery Forgotten Umbrella Kogasa Tatara, who is an umbrella herself.
 Naturally, she uses her umbrella to shoot danmaku.
 Some of her spellcards even include throwing flying umbrellas at you.

-- Mamizou Futatsuiwa uses an Umbrella Ghost (which is actually another tanuki disguised as one) as a weapon in Hopeless Masquerade.
+- Mamizou Futatsuiwa uses a Karakasa (which is actually another tanuki disguised as one) as a weapon in Hopeless Masquerade.

 - This, and drops of water picked up with it, was your weapon in Parasol Stars.

 - Phantasy Star Online had two types of parasols, both usable only by women.
 They're among the best melee weapons for the non-melee classes.